Sap Se Stock Today

 SAP Stock Price Odds Analysis

-In reference to a normal probability distribution, the odds of SAP SE jumping above the current price in 90 days from now is about 11.75%.
+In reference to a normal probability distribution, the odds of SAP SE jumping above the current price in 90 days from now is about 69.05%.
 The SAP SE probability density function shows the probability of SAP SE pink sheet to fall within a particular range of prices over 90 days.
-Assuming the 90 days horizon the pink sheet has a beta coefficient of 1.0229.
-This usually implies SAP SE market returns are reactive to returns on the market.
-As the market goes up or down, SAP SE is expected to follow.
-Additionally, the company has an alpha of 0.1285, implying that it can generate a 0.13 percent excess return over NYSE Composite after adjusting for the inherited market risk (beta).
+Assuming the 90 days horizon SAP SE has a beta of 0.5411.
+This usually implies as returns on the market go up, SAP SE average returns are expected to increase less than the benchmark.
+However, during the bear market, the loss on holding SAP SE will be expected to be much smaller as well.
+Additionally, sAP SE has an alpha of 0.1406, implying that it can generate a 0.14 percent excess return over NYSE Composite after adjusting for the inherited market risk (beta).

 SAP SE Risk Profiles